cocos2d/cocos2d-x/README.md

 ```

 Then click item on Android device to run tests.
 Available value of `-p` is the API level, cocos2d-x supports from level 14.

+Or import the project located at `tests/cpp-empty-test/proj.android` using Android Studio 3.0.0+ directly.

 * [Detail CMake Guide](cmake/README.md)